guoapeng/lyrics/README.md

-# songs
+# lyrics
-a github repository to save the favourite songs and lyric
+a github repository to save the favourite songs' links and their lyrics

 the songs and be accessed bye the [Html5AudioPlayer online](guoapeng.github.io/Html5AudioPlayer)